micahwoods/micahwoods.github.io/_posts/2019-12-21-can-you-see-the-p.md

 ![probable P deficiency on variegated tropical carpetgrass](/img/ac_vari_p_5dec.jpg)
 <small><strong>Probable P deficiency symptoms on variegated <i>Axonopus compressus</i> on 5 December 2019.</strong></small>

 On 6 December, I added a bit of diammonium phosphate and urea to this pot of grass.
 Then I left on another trip.
 When I came back on 19 December, the purple color was gone, and the grass was back to normal---green leaves with light-colored stripes.
-That purpling went away after adding N and P. I'd guess this removal of purple color was caused by supplying P rather than by the N.
+That purpling went away after adding N and P. I'd guess this removal of purple color was caused by the P I added and not by the N.

 ![variegated tropical carpetgrass growing normally](/img/ac_vari_p_19dec.jpg)
 <small><strong>Variegated <i>Axonopus compressus</i> on 19 December 2019 thirteen days after application of diammonium phosphate.</strong></small>